How to Optimize WordPress Database for Speed in 5 Easy Ways

 Whenever you are thinking about optimizing your WordPress database, it is always recommended to take a backup so that you can get back to it if something breaks or goes missing.

-So, let us show you how to back up WordPress database in some easy steps.
+So, let us show you how to back up the WordPress database in some easy steps.
 We will show you the steps using phpMyAdmin.
 And with database backup, we only mean all your posts, pages, comments, and everything that your database includes.
 Backing up files and folders such as images, and theme files falls into the category of WordPress site backup.
 We are not doing that here today.

 Step 1: Log into phpMyAdmin on Your Server